SensorsINI/v2e/README.md

 # frame2dvs

-Convert APS frames with low FPS into DVS frames with high FPS.
+A program for converting APS frames with low FPS into DVS frames with high FPS.